silverstripe/silverstripe-framework/docs/en/reference/shortcodes.md

 * The ShortcodeParser instance used to parse the content.
 * The shortcode tag name that was matched within the parsed content.

 For the shortcode to work, you need to register it with the `ShortcodeParser`.
-Assuming that you have placed our callback function in the `Page` class, you would need to make the following call from `_config.php`:
+Assuming you've placed the callback function in the `Page` class, you would need to make the following call from `_config.php`:

 	:::php